-The dragon is the same beast as the legged serpent of Genesis 2-3, but since then he has acquired many heads, indicating that in the post-Cataclysm world, divided as it is into kingdoms, Satan controls those kingdoms.
-The interpretation offered is that the seven heads symbolise, in particular, successive empires that interacted with Israel’s history: Egypt, Assyria, Chaldaea, Medo-Persia, Greece and Rome, plus the various caliphates of Islam.
+The dragon is the same beast as the legged serpent that tempted Eve.
+Since then he has acquired many heads, indicating his sovereignty over the kingdoms into which the post-Cataclysm world divided.
+As interpreted here, the seven heads symbolise the successive empires that interacted with Israel, namely Egypt, Assyria, Chaldaean Babylonia, Medo-Persia, Greece and Rome, plus the successive caliphates of Islam.
 The ten horns are a confederacy of ten kings or kingdoms yet to arise.

 and between your offspring and her offspring.